-As many nations around the Western World still struggled to conduct proper outreach to those communities most at risk for contracting HIV, including gay males, we understand that drug usage is still a concern that needs to be addressed.
+As many nations worldwide still struggle to conduct proper outreach to those communities most at risk for contracting HIV, including gay males, we understand that drug usage is still a concern that needs to be addressed.

-We at GMJ know and speak about the difference between using drugs and abusing drugs.
-We also take a harm reduction approach to this subject because not everyone is the same and they must reach conclusions about their usage for themselves, when they are ready.
+We at GMJ know and speak about the difference between using and abusing drugs.
+We also take a harm reduction approach to this subject because not everyone is the same, and they must reach conclusions about their use when they are ready.

-This article is designed to inform you about the drugs commonly used at so-called chemsex parties, and how they could be effecting not only the HIV rates within our community, but our overall health and safety.
+This article is designed to inform you about the drugs commonly used at so-called chemsex parties and how they could affect the HIV rates within our community and our overall health and safety.

 WHAT IS A CHEMSEX PARTY?

 We all know what chemsex is.
-For the three of you that don’t, it is when a person uses a, usually, illegal drug to enhance their sexual drive and/or increase their longevity.
-Unlike other organizations, our list of chemsex drugs don’t just include the hard drugs, such as crystal meth, but also viagra and alcohol.
+For the three of you that don’t, it is when a person uses an illegal drug to enhance their sexual drive and/or increase their longevity.
+Unlike other organizations, our list of chemsex drugs doesn’t just include hard drugs, such as crystal meth, but also viagra and alcohol.

-A chemsex party is the name the media has given to gatherings where one of the primary goals is for gay males to gather for sex as well as drug usage.
-They consider the drug use to be of greater value than the sex, which is a consequence of their usage.
+A chemsex party is the name the media has given to gatherings where one of the primary goals is for gay males to gather for sex and drug usage.
+They consider the drug usage to be of greater value than the sex, which is a consequence of their use.

 This isn’t news to any of you reading this.
-If you are on any gay dating apps, you already are very familiar with the terms Party and Play (PNP) and know the guys who want to get “straight to the point”.
+If you are on any gay dating apps, you are already familiar with the terms Party and Play (PNP) and know the guys who want to get “straight to the point.”
 But, these are individuals, usually less than four (4), who gather.
-Chemsex parties will be much larger in attendance, and go on for days at a time.
+Chemsex parties will be much larger in attendance and go on for days at a time.